tgm-team/tgm/README.md

 pip install tgm-lib
 ```

-### Windows

 > \[!NOTE\]
 > Windows is not directly tested in our CI.
-Additional setup may be required for GPU support.
+Additional setup may be required.
 For instance, for *cuda:12.4* you will need to manually install the appropriate PyTorch wheels for your drivers:

 ```sh
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124